SchardtS/Coding-Club/20_11_2023/README.md

 ## Challenge

 Find a way to annotate these images in such a way that the user won't have to do it by hand.
 Use whatever you want to solve this, i.e. programming related or specific software/websites.
 However, keep in mind that this should also be applicable for images of different sizes and arrangements.
-Try your solution for the two pictures included in this directory.
+Try your solution for the two pictures included in this directory `NACH MONENSINMontage of Untitled-1.png` and `beta-tox.tif`.

 ## Meeting